Work and Life at WFC

-Plan, implement, and oversee activities for 3-9 year-olds daily from 10-noon; and 5-12 year-olds from 7:30-9PM Sun-Thurs.
+Plan, implement, and oversee activities for 3-9 year-olds daily from 10-noon.
 An ideal position for an education professional on summer break, or a self-starting student looking to make a career in education or childcare.
 Compensation commensurate with experience.

-Grow a variety of mixed vegetables toward meeting the needs of our kitchen which serves up to 550 meals each day to staff and guests at the height of the summer.
+Grow a variety of mixed vegetables toward meeting the needs of our kitchen which serves up to 550 meals each day to staff and guests at the height of a typical summer.
 We currently have approximately 1/2 acre of raised-bed gardens with convenient water for irrigation.
-We cleared three acres which could be reclaimed to increase our growing capacity.
 Some of our plots have been cultivated organically for nearly 40 years, resulting in soil that is rich in organic matter, fertile, and well drained.
 We also have a 17’ by 48’ greenhouse.

 World Fellowship flower gardens need an experienced hand!
-If you know the friends from the foes of flowers, please come help maintain flower focused beauty.
+If you know the friends from the foes of flowers, you could help maintain flower focused beauty.
 Our principal buildings have space around them with beautiful potential for you to make a lasting impact.
 We would like your help establishing simple splash: locally appropriate, perennially beautiful uplifting color!

 – At least 18 years old (or will be here with a parent or parents who will be volunteering, working, or a guest on site)

 – Responsible, prompt, attentive, friendly, flexible, kind and compassionate, generally good humored

 – A good worker with a strong work ethic, have reasonable expectations, respect for boundaries, and a sincere, non-dogmatic commitment to World Fellowship’s values and mission